Blackchronicler/Mcq_quizz/README.md

 # Mcq_quizz
-it is a simple Multiple Choice Questions Quiz
+It is a simple Multiple Choice Questions Quiz